 Pros: Pier and Beam foundations can be used on sloped landscapes.
 Also, repairs are can be more economical and less cumbersome than with a slab foundation since problems are easier to reach.
 They are long-lasting, and since above the ground, prevent termites from attacking your home.

-Cons: They might prevent termites, but other creepy crawly things like rodents might find their way into your Pier and Beam foundation.
-Also, without proper ventilation, moisture can build up and cause problems such as rot and mold.
+Cons: They might prevent termites, but other creepy-crawly things like rodents might find their way into your Pier and Beam foundation.
+Also, without proper ventilation, moisture can build up and cause problems such as rot and mould.
 Finally, if you have a lot of very energetic pets and/or children in the house, the floor can vibrate and creak.